 - Seats and footrests.
 A motorcycle operator must be seated on the permanent and regular seat of the vehicle, and may not transport passengers unless the motorcycle is specifically designed to carry more than one person.
 If you are carrying a passenger, the passenger must be seated with their feet on the footrests.

-If you were injured in a motorcycle accident, attorney Paul Cavonis is here to help.
+If you were injured in a motorcycle accident, our Seminole motorcycle accident attorney is here to help.
 He will answer all of your questions and walk you through your legal options, helping you get the compensation you need to recover.
 Simply fill out the quick contact form on this page to set up a consultation.